USEFUL TIPS FOR…

 - Have all doors and windows protected with appropriate locks, and use auxiliary deadbolt locks on exterior doors.

-- Lock your doors when leaving home, and leave a spare key with a trusted friend or
+- Lock your doors when leaving home, and leave a spare key with a trusted friend or neighbor instead of hiding it under a doormat, in a plant, or other common places.

 - Secure all sliding glass doors with a wooden or steel bar placed on the track.